Dana Plays

 Women's Film Festival

-Pushing the Margins, Women in Experimental Film, Salt Lake City Utah Women of the Americas Film Video Festival, U.C Theatre, Festival of International and Progressive Film and Video
+Pushing the Margins, Women in Experimental Film, Salt Lake City Utah

-SILVERFISH, 1981, 16mm, color, sound, 4 minutes
+1981, 16mm, color, sound, 4 minutes

 Opticallly printed passages refer to analogies between memory and film.